ArielAlon24/ArielAlon24.github.io/src/blogs/class_property_decorator.md

 My first thought for solving this problem was to chain decorators - using both `classmethod` and `property`.
 However, to my surprise, this exact functionality is deprecated from Python 3.11, as mentioned in the [Python docs](https://docs.python.org/3/howto/descriptor.html#class-methods).

 I quickly realized descriptors could do the job, but I wasn't sure how.
 I started with the `__init__` method of the `class_property`, that will get the method it decorates as an argument.
 For naming conventions, I created a private class `_ClassProperty` and then renamed it to `class_property`.
-We will ignore the last assignment fron now on:
+We will ignore the last assignment from now on:

 ```python
 class _ClassProperty: